 Tongue tie is easy to diagnose and your dentist can successfully fix it.
 Symptoms of tongue tie may include difficulty sticking out the tongue past the lower jaw or the inability to lift the tongue up to the top jaw.
 Your dentist can diagnose tongue tie.
 Treating tongue tie can prevent more extreme symptoms in the future.

 Are Tongue ties genetic?

 Tongue ties can be genetic, but they are not always hereditary.
 If a direct family member had tongue tie as a child, you are more prone to have it.
 Tongue tie affects about 10% of children.
 Tongue tie typically affects children, but adults may live with tongue tie as well.

 How do I fix my Tongue Tie?

 The Solea Laser promotes natural healing and reduces swelling and discomfort.
-Patients enjoy shorter downtime after treatment and patients who receive treatment with the laser often do not need a local anesthetic.
-Your dentist is able to perform the tongue tie treatment in just one visit to our Claremont, CA dentist office.
+Patients enjoy shorter downtime after treatment, and patients who receive treatment with the laser often do not need a local anesthetic.
+Your dentist can perform the tongue tie treatment in just one visit to our Claremont, CA dentist office.

-At what age should a tongue-tie be cut?
+At what age should you cut a tongue tie?

 Request a Dental Exam & Consultation

-Claremont Dental Institute is a family dental practice that incorporates the most advanced dental technology in order to provide patients with the most precise and effective treatment options available.
+Claremont Dental Institute is a family dental practice incorporating the most advanced dental technology to provide patients with the most precise and effective treatment options.